-One of the scariest parts for a woman having Chemo is the loss of one’s hair.
+One of the scariest parts for a woman going through Chemo is the loss of one’s hair.
 At least for me it was.
-Having my hair gone in my mind was losing my identity and could I still love myself.
-The answer to that question is that I have lost my hair and I do still love myself and almost more importantly, I am still loved because I’M STILL ME.
+Having my hair gone, in my mind, was losing my identity.
+Could I still love myself?
+The answer to that question is that I have lost my hair and I do still love myself and almost more importantly, I am still loved because I’m still me.

 I met a wonderful woman yesterday in a shop called I’m Still Me in Warrenton, VA.
 If you live in the Northern Virginia area and are in treatment and need some TLC, you must visit Victoria Larosa.
 She is a breast cancer survivor (as is her sister and her Mom) and she has dedicated herself to helping women struggling for their new identity amidst a world of chemo and the unknown.